 – The relative time around the transition to the final menses

-– Decrease in production of estrogen, progesterone and testosterone.
+– There is a decrease in production of estrogen, progesterone, and testosterone.

 – Fertility decreases dramatically – but it is not at 0%

-– Age is often mid to late 40s
+– The age, where this most often occurs, is the mid to late 40s

 – Hormone level is very low